GMT-458-Web-GIS/geogame-melisaburgu/README.md

-🚕 GMT 458 - GeoGame: NYC Geo-Predictor
+🚕 GMT 458 - GeoGame: NYC Geo-Predictor: Taxi Challenge

 🗓️ Design Of the GeoGame